Andreas Frühwirth: Episcopate

 Frühwirth was appointed titular archbishop of Heraclea in Europa by Pope Pius on 5 November 1907.
-He was consecrated on 30 November at the German national church of Santa Maria dell'Anima in Rome, by Rafael Merry del Val, Cardinal Secretary of State, assisted by Diomede Panici, titular archbishop of Laodicea, secretary of the Congregation of Rites, and by Giuseppe Cecchini, titular bishop of Alicarnaso, Archpriest of Altamura and Acquaviva delle Fonti.
+He was consecrated on 30 November at the German national church of Santa Maria dell'Anima in Rome, by Rafael Merry del Val, Cardinal Secretary of State, assisted by Diomede Panici, titular archbishop of Laodicea, secretary of the Congregation of Rites, and by Giuseppe Cecchini, titular bishop of Alicarnasso, Archpriest of Altamura and Acquaviva delle Fonti.

 Cardinalate

-Frühwirth was created a Cardinal Priest by Pope Benedict XV in the consistory of 6 December 1915, with his titular church the Basilica of Santi Cosma e Damiano, at which time the title was raised from a deaconry to a presbytery.
+Frühwirth was created a Cardinal-Priest by Pope Benedict XV in the consistory of 6 December 1915, with his titular church the Basilica of Santi Cosma e Damiano, at which time the title was raised from a deaconry to a presbytery.
 He remained working at nunciature until November 1916.

 Frühwirth later participated in the conclave of 1922 that elected Pope Pius XI who appointed him Major Penitentiary on 8 January 1925, with his holding the post until 9 December 1927.
 Upon his appointment as Chancellor of the Holy Roman Church, he took the title of San Lorenzo in Damaso.

 Frühwirth died in 1933 at the age of 87.